 Why Angie's List Is Poised to Pull Back

-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, local services review site Angie's List has received an alarming one-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, local services review site has received the dreaded one-star ranking.

 Internet software and services